ivancantarino/publish-ivan-cantarino/Content/posts/state-of-ai.md

 tags: ai, engineering
 ---

-# State of Artifial Inteligence
+# State of Artificial Intelligence

 AI is here to stay.
 Unlike fleeting technologies that burst onto the scene, go viral, and disappear just as quickly, AI represents a fundamental shift that will become deeply integrated into our daily lives.